Menu

 Tool calls: [{'name': 'multiply', 'args': {'a': 15, 'b': 23}, 'id': 'call_abc123', 'type': 'tool_call'}]

 Look at what happened.
 The content field is empty.
-The model didn’t answer the math question itself — it decided multiply was the better move and sent back a structured tool_calls list with the function name and arguments.
+The model didn’t try to answer the math question with words — it chose the multiply tool and sent back a tool_calls list with the function name and its arguments.

 Without .bind_tools(), the model would just say “15 times 23 is 345” in plain text.
-With tool binding, it hands the math off to your function.
-For simple math, that’s a small win.
-For web searches, database queries, or API calls, it changes everything.
+With binding, it hands the work off to your function.
+For basic math, that’s a small shift.
+For web lookups, database queries, or API calls, it changes everything.

-But what if the question doesn’t need a tool at all?
+But what if the question doesn’t call for a tool?

 python